 If you have lost a tooth or multiple teeth, dental implants may be a great choice for you.
-If you are considering dental implants, you may need to take extra precaution if you meet one of the following descriptions:
+When considering dental implants, you may need to take extra precaution if you meet one of the following descriptions:

 - You smoke on a regular basis.

-- You have a history of or existing medical conditions.
+- There is a history of existing medical conditions.

 - You are under the age of 18.

 During your initial consultation, the doctors at Greater Philadelphia Oral Surgery will perform a thorough oral exam and review of your medical and dental history.
-You may also receive additional X-rays, 3D scanning, or CT scanning for your restorative doctor to create models for your custom-fitted crown.
+Additional X-rays, 3D scanning, or CT scanning may also be necessary.
+This helps your restorative doctor to create models for your custom-fitted crown.

 What does the dental implant procedure entail?

-The members of our surgical team at Greater Philadelphia Oral Surgery have extensive experience and training in dental implant placement and are happy to share their expertise with you.
+The members of our surgical team at Greater Philadelphia Oral Surgery have extensive experience and training in dental implant placement.
+They are happy to share their expertise with you.
 If you think that you may be a candidate for a dental implant and want to learn more about the procedure, we encourage you to visit our office for a consultation.

 Where can I get dental implants placed near Philadelphia, PA?